deeplife4eu/deeplife4eu.github.io/_pages/it.md

 Do not forget to use tmux when working with your containers to avoid the container closing and loosing your progress.

 **Please do not install python and try to run scripts on the workstation itself!
-Always use Docker.**
+Always use Docker.** Inside of the docker container, you can install all missing packages you need (e.g. using pip).

 You can check if your container is running as follows: